In partnership with Grab

 Other good hiking destinations include the Lake Bratan area.
 Base yourself in Bedugal or Munduk and walk trails past coffee plantations, waterfalls, and the twin lakes Tamblingan and Buyan.
 You can do this with or without a guide.

-Now on to those active volcanoes.
+Yes!
 This is one for the serious trekkers amongst you.
 Both Mt Batur and Mt Agung can be hiked.
 These are strenuous guided treks which usually reach the summit for a spectacular sunrise over Bali.

 Trekking agencies around Bali can organise the climb but they must use local guides.
 It takes about two hours each way to summit Mt Batur.
 The more challenging Mt Agung is four to six hours each way.